Solo Travel in Bolivia

 The colonial city of Sucre has a more relaxed feel and the ‘White City’ has the largest collection of dinosaur prints in the world.
-You can take a tour from here to the famous Death Road where you can cycle the sheer cliffs that have taken many lives.
-If the most deadly road in the world doesn’t appeal you can cycle your own mini version of these treacherous dirt roads to nearby waterfalls, (hire a bike from your guest house).
+Hire a bike and cycle to the nearby waterfalls.
 Sucre is very much a locals place so you may prefer company here and bear in mind that they have siesta so restaurants close for the afternoon.

 Close to Sucre is the mining town of Potosi which differs to the other towns and feels very remote.
 Here you can take a tour into the silver mines after a pit stop to the miners market to buy coca leaves (the plant of the Incas), biscuits and dynamite for the miners!
 The conditions here are very poor and the average age of a miner is only fifty years old.
 The locals here speak Quechua, a language that has been used since the Inca times.
 Over two thirds of the population are indigenous and work in agriculture but spirituality is important part of the culture and they still worship Pachamama (Mother Earth) as they did back in the times of the Incas.